animade/robo-boogie/README.md

 Details of what happens during this task can be found in `Gruntfile.js`.

+### Sound

+Sound files can be placed into:

+    /dev/assets/music/loops/

+Then added to the JSON file

+    /dev/assets/data/soundtracks.json

 ### Backend API

 Firstly you'll need to set up a local testing domain (e.g. http://codeclub.dev) and point it to `/dev/api/`.
 We use [VirtualhostX](https://clickontyler.com/virtualhostx/) for this kind of thing and can heartily recommend it.